missa355/missa355/README.md

 - 🌱 I’m currently learning C# + .NET 6, Redis, RabbitMQ, HAProxy.
 - 👯 I’m looking to collaborate on any cool projects that come up :>
-- 📫 How to reach me: mohamed.issa@mail.utoronto.ca
+- 📫 How to reach me: missa355@hotmail.com